odoo/odoo/doc/reference/views.rst

     - ``help`` (optional)
         A help message to dipslay in a tooltip (equivalent of help for a field in python)

+    - ``value_label`` (optional)
+        A string put on the right of the formula value.
+        For example, it can be useful to indicate the unit of measure of the formula value.

 ``widget``
     Declares a specialized widget to be used to display the information.
 This is